appacademy/Module-2-Resources/week-4/w4-review-guide/w4-study-guide.md

     -   Arrow functions' 'this' is lexically bound.
 Meaning, it inherits it's scope/context from whatever code contains it, not calls it.
         -   Lexical Scoping defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions even if the parent function has returned.
-    -   Arrow functions can omit the _return_ keyword and {} if they consist of a single expression (implict return).
+    -   Arrow functions can omit the _return_ keyword and {} if they consist of a single expression (implicit return).
     -   Arrow functions can also omit the parameter () if there is only a single parameter. _If there are no parameters the () must be included._
     -   Arrow functions are generally anonymous.